Noto Sicily, Italy Travel Guide

 Noto's historic center is best explored on foot.
 Wear comfortable shoes for cobblestones and inclines.

-A rental car simplifies trips to Noto Antica, Vendicari, and other towns in Val di Noto.
+A rental car simplifies trips to Noto Antica, Vendicari, and other municipalities in Val di Noto.
 Public transport is less frequent.

 Adhere to wear clothes codes when visiting churches (shoulders and knees covered).
-Respect quiet hours in residential areas.
+Respect noise restrictions in residential areas.

 In nature reserves like Vendicari, stay on marked trails.
 Dispose of waste properly.
 Help preserve the wildlife and landscape.

-Go on foot or by bike when possible in the historic center.
+Walk or bike when possible in the historic center.
 Consider car-sharing for excursions to reduce environmental footprint.

 Be mindful of water usage, especially during dry summer months.
-Sicily's water supplies are precious.
+Sicily's resources of water are precious.

 Noto offers endless photographic opportunities.
 Capture its beauty from these top spots.